Myotherapy treatment - Brisbane MSK Clinic

 What's the difference between a Myotherapist and Physiotherapist

-Generally, there can be many overlaps between the techniques musculoskeletal professionals use, be they primary care, allied health or other.
-However, there can be significant differences between how each profession approaches a problem and even between professionals within the same profession due to differences in academic institution training, philosophy, personal experience and interests.
+There is a lot of overlap between skills and treatment methods within the MSK Therapy profession.
+Such overlaps cover primary care, allied health and other therapies.
+However, there can be significant differences in how each discipline approaches a problem.
+There can even be wide variations between professionals within the same profession or trained at the same academic institution.
+Differences between practitioners exist due to specific occupations, education providers, philosophy, personal experience, and interests.
 Some such differences are more historical, which one can see when looking at differences between Chiropractors, Osteopaths and Physiotherapists.

 Massage and Myotherapy Registrations